OPA’s Supplementary Frequently Asked Questions on the Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies

 As per NACI’s guidance on the Interchangeability of authorized COVID-19 vaccines, individuals who received a first dose of an mRNA vaccine (Pfizer-BioNTech or Moderna) should be offered the same mRNA vaccine for their second dose.
 If the same mRNA vaccine is not readily available or unknown, another mRNA vaccine recommended for use in that age group can be considered interchangeable and should be offered to complete the vaccine series.
 The previous dose should be counted, and the series need not be restarted.
 The Ministry has provided further guidance that “readily available” means easily available at the time of vaccination without delay or vaccine wastage.
 Practically, this means that the next available mRNA vaccine should be provided when the patient is ready and eligible to receive their second dose.
 If both vaccines are simultaneously available, the same vaccine should be used for both the first and second doses.
 This is because there is established data from clinical trials showing very high vaccine efficacy (94-95%) when the first and second doses of vaccine are the same product.
 However, if only an alternate mRNA vaccine product is available at the time of the second dose, a different mRNA vaccine can be used for the second dose.
 Please note that when a different vaccine product is used to complete the vaccine series, the earliest interval at which the vaccine can be given is the Health Canada product monograph authorized interval of the vaccine used for the first dose (i.e., 21 days where Pfizer-BioNTech is the first dose, 28 days where a Moderna COVID-19 vaccine is the first dose, and 4-12 weeks where AstraZeneca/COVISHIELD COVID-19 vaccine is the first dose).
 Both mRNA COVID-19 vaccines authorized for use in Canada (Pfizer-BioNTech and Moderna) have the same mechanism of action, have very similar side effect profiles and are highly effective against COVID-19 infection, hospitalization, and death.
 Pharmacy professionals should ensure patients understand which product they are receiving, have the opportunity to ask questions, and understand the risk of delaying their second dose.

-Please refer to the Ministry’s Q&A for Health Care Providers on Mixed COVID-19 mRNA Vaccine Schedules as well as the Patient Fact Sheet for more information to support the discussion with patients.
+Please refer to the Ministry’s Q&A for Health Care Providers on Mixed (Heterologous) COVID-19 Vaccine Schedules as well as the Patient Fact Sheet for more information to support the discussion with patients.
 In addition, the Vaccine Administration documents for the Pfizer-BioNTech and Moderna COVID-19 vaccines have been updated to include Point-of-Care Guidance for an alternate mRNA vaccine product.

 In all cases, although a specific form for documentation of situations for mixing and matching of mRNA vaccines is not currently available, following the discussion with the patient about mixing and matching, the decision and rationale should be documented along with the patient consent for administration of a different mRNA vaccine product.
+Please note that a heterologous model approach does not apply to individuals aged 12-17 as there is only one vaccine product authorized for use in this age group at this time.

 There have been international reports of myocarditis and pericarditis following vaccination with COVID-19 mRNA vaccines.
 On June 30, 2021, Health Canada updated the Pfizer-BioNTech and Moderna product monographs to describe very rare reports of myocarditis and pericarditis following vaccination.
 Cases of myocarditis and/or pericarditis following immunization with COVID-19 vaccines have been reported in a small number of people in Canada and internationally.
 These reports are very rare and investigations into the association between myocarditis/pericarditis and mRNA vaccines continue.
 Most reported cases to date have followed vaccination with an mRNA vaccine (Pfizer-BioNTech and Moderna) and, based on an analysis of international cases, have occurred more often after the second dose and in younger male adults and adolescents.
 The Canadian evidence is expected to evolve as more people in these populations are vaccinated.
 Available short-term follow-up data show that these events were typically mild and treatable and involved symptoms such as chest pain, shortness of breath, or palpitations (feelings of having a fast-beating, fluttering or pounding heart); however, information on long-term outcomes is not yet available.
 Health Canada reassures Canadians that COVID-19 vaccines continue to be safe and effective at protecting them against COVID-19.
 The benefits of COVID-19 vaccines continue to outweigh their potential risks, as scientific evidence shows that they reduce deaths and hospitalizations due to COVID-19.
 The Government of Canada encourages people to get vaccinated and to complete their vaccine series as soon as they are eligible.
 For more information, please consult Health Canada’s Advisory.